FishMove-Tools/DataDriven-Tools_PyFluent/README.md

 ### Installation

+The installation is divided into two main parts: Python Environment Setup and Pyfluent Setup.

+#### 1. Python Environment Setup

 It is recommended to use Conda to create an isolated environment for installation.

 1.  **Create and Activate Conda Environment:**